 Students are immersed in reading, writing, listening and speaking activities through thematic book studies, writing workshop, morning meeting, arts and crafts, cooking, storytime, and creative dramatics.
 Children learn to recognize letters, to associate them with their sounds, and to build sight vocabulary.
 Students are introduced to the reading strategies that they will use as their reading skills develop; some students will become beginning readers during their Kindergarten year.
 Students explore the writing process by creating captions, labels, stories, lists, and journal entries.
 Children at all skill levels are encouraged to use written and oral language for creative expression and to become “authors.”

 Through activities that include theme studies, trips, books, morning meeting, and art projects, the students learn about geography and culture.
-Emphasis is given to understanding and appreciating both the similarities and differences in the diverse cultural communities that make up our school class and New York City.
+Emphasis is given to understanding and appreciating both the similarities and differences in the diverse cultural communities that make up our school class and New York City through units such as civics and the post office.
 Students learn to ask questions, to listen to each other, and to apply old information to new situations.
 There is continued focus on students’ social and emotional growth and their role as members of the classroom community.

 Drama is a natural extension of the way Kindergarten students explore their world.
 Students are engaged in formal drama activities including improvisation, sensory games, and collaborative play.
 Drama is employed in the library to further explore a story they have read.
 Drama is seen in the classroom, in the dramatic play area and to support the units.
 The students prepare and perform a small informal presentation of their work for their teachers and partners.

-Students engage in a hands-on program that combines both physical and life science units such as insects, nutrition, rocks and minerals, and weather.
+Students engage in a hands-on program that combines both physical and life science units such as magnets, nature in winter, pumpkins, nutrition, rocks and minerals, and weather.
 The focus is on scientific literacy and scientific processes.
 Literature is used as a springboard for scientific exploration and discovery.
 Children learn to observe, question, explore, experiment, predict, and solve problems through a variety of age-appropriate activities.

 French in Kindergarten is all about exposing children to the spoken language and encouraging them to speak as much as possible at an age when they can mimic accents perfectly.
 Material is presented through games, songs, stories, and TPR (total physical response) activities and skits.
 By the end of the year, children use greetings, say how they feel, respond to classroom instructions, and know the vocabulary from thematic units such as animals, food, family, and French holidays and traditions.